Sound for weddings

 Weddings mistakes to avoid - (just our opinion).

 1. Don't make the ceremony too short.
 Guests may have come long distances and dressed in their best, and elderly people put quite a bit of effort into getting ready – but after what seems like just a few minutes the ceremony is all over!
-So, make them longer, more romantic and more interesting with poems, songs, extended vows, pass an object around for all to hold and bless - things like that.
+So, make it longer, more romantic and more interesting with poems, songs, extended vows, have an MC to chat and welcome people, pass an object around for all to hold and bless - things like that.

 2. Have a refreshing non-alcohol drink for guests as they arrive, served by waiters or friends.
-The guests can relax and mingle before the ceremony, and have some light music playing.
-Music during the registry signing is also a good idea.
+The guests can relax and mingle before the ceremony, and have some light music playing or an acoustic duo.
+Background music during the registry signing is also a good idea.

 3. Don't have a reception in a space larger than the number of quests arriving.
 Big spaces like community halls and clubrooms that are only half full have no intimacy – curtain it off, ask more guests or find a smaller space.